darylhawes/fsip/docs/themes.md

 - index.html
 - footer.html

-Your header.html and footer.html files span across your entire library and are a good place to start.
+Your header.html and footer.html files span across your entire library and are a good place to start customizing.

 ###### Insertions

 Insertions are the most basic component of your theme.
-They tell Alkaline where to insert data, and are found between curved brackets, like so: `{Insertion}`.
+They tell FSIP where to insert data, and are found between curved brackets, like so: `{Insertion}`.
 You can optionally specify and if/else statement if the data is unavailable.
 For example:

 	{if:Image_Title}
 		{Image_Title}